puppetlabs/puppetlabs-apache/README.md

 This class installs and configures only the Apache components of a web application that consumes Shibboleth SSO identities.
 You can manage the Shibboleth configuration manually, with Puppet, or using a [Shibboleth Puppet Module](https://github.com/aethylred/puppet-shibboleth).

-**Note**: The shibboleth module isn't available on RH/CentOS without providing dependency packages provided by Shibboleth's repositories.
-See [http://wiki.aaf.edu.au/tech-info/sp-install-guide]()
+**Note**: The Shibboleth module isn't available on RH/CentOS without providing dependency packages provided by Shibboleth's repositories.
+See the [Shibboleth Service Provider Installation Guide](http://wiki.aaf.edu.au/tech-info/sp-install-guide).

 ##### Class: `apache::mod::ssl`